 COA 310 Scriptwriting (3.0); 3 cr.
 Students will study film terms and formats, work with treatment, scenario and shooting scripts, analyze film and television clips, shorts, tapes, and full-length films with emphasis on understanding the writer's perspective.
 Numerous writing assignments and exercises will be assigned with the intent of developing a student's ability to write for a visual medium.
 Students must write a script of a short film or video.
-Prerequisite: Junior Standing.

 COA 311 Radio Programming (3.0); 3 cr.
 Audio production concepts and techniques using audio laboratory studio equipment.
 Practical experience in producing, editing, and other aspects of radio programming emphasized.
-Prerequisite: COA 272.
+Students visit local radio stations.

 COA 312 TV Production Techniques (3.0); 3 cr.
 Introduction to multi-camera studio production and location video recording.
 Explores directing techniques, operation of studio and control room, conceptualization, basic scriptwriting, audio board operations, and lighting in a studio setting.
+Prerequisites: COA 270 and COA 275.